Application deadline: December 15. Admission decisions are made by the Phd Committee Faculty Review Team.

 - A satisfactory score on the Graduate Record Examination (GRE).
 To be competitive, your GRE score needs to be at least 1000 in the old scoring method or 300 in new scoring method.
 Consistent with Electronic Testing (ETS) reporting guidelines, The University of Texas at Austin Graduate School will not accept GRE scores completed over five years ago.

-- International applicants only: All international students whose native language is not English must also submit scores for both the Test of English as a Foreign Language (TOEFL) and the Test of Spoken English (TSE), or the TOEFL-iBT.
+- International applicants only: All international students whose native country’s primary language is not English must also submit scores for both the Test of English as a Foreign Language (TOEFL) and the Test of Spoken English (TSE), or the TOEFL-iBT.
 TOEFL scores for the four sections should sum to at least 100, and it is preferable to score a minimum of 25 in each section.
-The school also accepts the International English Language Testing System (IELTS) in place of the TOEFL.
+We do not accept IELTS in lieu of TOEFL scores.

 - Applicants are expected to show capacity for advanced academic work and potential for scholarship.
 The development of competence to design and carry out rigorous research studies relevant to social work is a critical expectation of the PhD program.